wp-plugins/nextgen-facebook/readme.txt

 * Added a check for PHP's safe_mode and/or open_basedir before setting CURLOPT_FOLLOWLOCATION (which is not compatible with these PHP options).
 * Added a check for NGFB_CURL_DISABLE before using PHP's curl to shorten URLs for Twitter.
+* Modified the markdown class to avoid a 503 error in at least one case.

 = Version 5.2.2 =